CodeForcer/goFetch/README.md

 # goFetch
-Pluggable modules for collecting raw crypto orderbook data
+Pluggable websocket modules for collecting raw crypto orderbook data

 The aim of this module is to develop self-contained functions which can be imported into another script.
 Each function will continuously gather orderbook data from a specific exchange.
 The functions are designed to be executed through multiprocessing for parralel concurrency, although there is no exception in this project to the addition of single threading or asyncio.